-The Best Local Places to Eat Near Glacier National Park, Montana
+The Best Local Places to Eat Near Glacier National Park, Montana: A Foodie’s Guide

-From elk meatloaf and huckleberry pie to rainbow trout and bison burgers, here’s where to eat great food—and fuel up for a hike—just outside Glacier National Park, Montana.
+From elk meatloaf and huckleberry pie to rainbow trout and bison burgers, here’s where to eat great food—and fuel up for a hike—at restaurants in Glacier National Park, Montana.

 Bison graze in East Glacier.
 Photos courtesy of Amy Grisak except where noted.

 Visiting the stunningly beautiful Glacier National Park, in northwest Montana’s Rocky Mountains, doesn’t have to mean settling for a generic dining experience that exists only to fill tourists’ stomachs.
-Just beyond the park there are culinary gems, many of them open only June through September, that let you experience the true flavor and feel of Montana.
-The secret, of course, is getting off the beaten path and finding those locally owned cafes and saloons that scream with personality and memorable specialties, the best of Montana cuisine.
+To the contrary, there are fantastic local restaurants in Glacier National Park and the surrounding area.
+These are culinary gems, many of them open only June through September, that let you experience the true flavor and feel of Montana.
+The secret, of course, is getting off the beaten path and finding those locally owned cafes and saloons that scream with personality and memorable specialties showcasing the best of Montana cuisine.

 But where to find them?
-Here’s your guide to the best local places to eat near Glacier National Park.
-(Scroll to the bottom for help on where to stay too!)
+Here’s your guide to the best local places to eat near this popular park.
+(Scroll to the bottom for help on where to stay in Glacier National Park too!)

 Northern Lights Saloon, Polebridge